 ScaleBase delivers MySQL high availability - automating fail over in the event of database failure.

-- MySQL replication transports the data from a master database to one or more slave databases.
+In the ScaleBase Data Traffic Manager architecture, standard MySQL replication or Galera Cluster are utilized to transport data from a master database to one or more slave databases.

 Data Traffic Manager functions as a proxy to a cluster of identical databases, a single point of connectivity to your client applications.
 When Data Traffic Manager detects that a master database has failed, it automatically redirects all traffic to one of the slave databases ensuring continuous uptime and availability.